 It is unacceptable that in the second decade of the 21st century we are unable to easily source data as straightforward as annual admission rates from A&E for pneumonia, fractured femur or meningitis.
 Current work to create a mandatory data set that is fit for purpose is advancing; it is in everyone’s interests that it is implemented as soon as possible.

 The ambulance data (2) demonstrate some very worrying trends with monthly red-two calls rising by 100,000 (50%) over the last five years.
 This is inexplicable in terms of demographic change dependent upon either population size or age.
 Little wonder therefore that the ability of ambulance services to respond within eight minutes has been substantially compromised – indeed the data show a direct correlation between call numbers and response time performance.

 Given that only a small proportion of such calls will benefit from such a rapid response time it is prudent that further consideration should be given to improving both the sensitivity and specificity of ambulance dispatch criteria.

-There is of course some linkage between A&E performance and ambulance performance.
-Ideally ambulance crews should be able to transfer care of their patient to A&E staff within 15 minutes of arrival at an A&E department.
-However, when departments are overcrowded due to exit block and ‘downstream pressures’ this may be impossible.
+There is, of course, some linkage between A&E performance and ambulance performance.
+Ideally, ambulance crews should be able to transfer care of their patient to A&E staff within 15 minutes of arrival at an A&E department.
+However, when departments are overcrowded due to an exit block and ‘downstream pressures’ this may be impossible.
 Delaying ambulance crews in A&E departments directly diminishes the number of vehicles and crews available to respond to subsequent calls.

 Conversely, every patient transported to an A&E department whose problems could have been dealt with as well, if not better, in their own home, place of residence or community health care facility, similarly places avoidable demands on A&E departments.